 Philadelphia County is coterminous with the City of Philadelphia and is almost entirely served by the Philadelphia Water Department's sewer system.
 A small number of properties in far northeast and northwest sections operate on legacy septic systems that occasionally need repair or connection to public sewers.

-Do I need a permit for drain field repair in Philadelphia County, Pennsylvania?
+Do I need a licensed pro for drain field repair?

-How do I find a licensed drain field repair provider in Philadelphia County?
+Need drain field repair in Philadelphia County?

-Get connected with licensed professionals in your area.
-Request a free quote today.
+Get connected with licensed professionals.
+Request a free, no-obligation quote.

 Request a Free Quote